 Student Finance England will 'write off' any outstanding Advance Learner Loan balances you owe for an Access to HE course once you complete an eligible higher education course.
 This means you do not have to repay it.

-Last year 81% of our Access to HE students sucessfully progressed to higher education, above the national average (Access to HE Prospectus).
+Last year 81% of our Access to HE students sucessfully progressed to higher education, above the national average.

 Funding your course